I have worked on Adobe Premiere Pro and Adobe Audition for audio editing.

 If you have a very complex sequence with a lot of dialogues, music, Foley sounds, etc., auto-ducking will save you a TON of time and frustration!

 5. Record Audio Inside Premiere Pro

-For voice over and ADR (automatic dialogue replacement), you can leverage the audio record feature inside Premiere Pro.
+For voice-over and ADR (automatic dialog replacement), you can leverage the audio record feature inside Premiere Pro.

-Make sure you have a usb or a built-in microphone to record audio and the same shows up in Premiere Pro before recording.
+Make sure you have a USB or a built-in microphone to record audio and the same show up in Premiere Pro before recording.

 Once that is in place, rest is easy.